 Living in Dublin / Working at TCD

-This page provides guidance for visitors and interns coming to Dublin.
+This page provides guidance for visitors, interns and new group members coming to Dublin.

-If you are an internship student or visiting scholar that needs office space and access to IT resources (Wifi; Server; …), please do the following:
+If you need desk space in Trinity College Dublin or access to IT resources (Wifi; Server; …), please do the following:

 - Finalize your travel plans with your supervisor at TCD (probably Joeran), i.e. send him the following details as soon as possible (even if you told him some of the details already – please send a separate email with all the details)

-- Expected arrival date: e.g. “I will arrive between June 4 and June 7, preferably on June 5 (the final date depends on when I get a cheap flight)”
+- Expected arrival date in Dublin, and start date at TCD: e.g. “I will arrive between June 4 and June 7, preferably on June 5 (the final date depends on when I get a cheap flight)”

-- Expected departure: “I will depart between September 25 and September 29, preferably on September 28”.
+- Expected departure date and last day at TCD: “I will depart between September 25 and September 29, preferably on September 28”.

 - Full name:

 - Home Address:

 - Affiliation: Current university, including Department name and address